Patryk-Szewczyk/HouseBay/README.md

 # HouseBay
-HouseBay is my first maked website (and project in general) in Typescript.
+HouseBay is my first maked responsive website (and project in general) in Typescript.
 This website have a simple design with various animations.

 Images derives from Pixabay site, where they are on free licence and according to this website to the images isn't required giving author reference.